Visitors walking towards the historic ruins at Port Arthur Historic Site, Tasmania.

 Your Experience

-Nestled on the Tasman Peninsula just 1.5 hours from Hobart lies the renowned Port Arthur Historic Site, a sprawling area covering 40 hectares with over 30 buildings and restored homes set amidst landscaped grounds.
+Situated on Tasmania's Tasman Peninsula, a mere 1.5 hours away from Hobart, is the esteemed Port Arthur Historic Site.
+This expansive area spans over 40 hectares and features more than 30 buildings along with beautifully restored homes set within landscaped grounds.

 Cruise boat near small island at Port Arthur Historic Site, Tasmania.